jump-dev/Dualization.jl/docs/src/manual.md

 Optimization problems with conic constraints and quadratic objective are a straightforward extensions to the conic problem with linear constraints usually defined in MOI.
 More information [here](http://www.seas.ucla.edu/~vandenbe/publications/coneprog.pdf).

-A primal minimization problem can be standadized as:
+A primal minimization problem can be standardized as:

 ```math
 \begin{align}